-(i) Aquarius
+(h) Aquarius

 The Company owns a 100% interest in a group of mineral claims known as the Aquarius lithium property.
 These claims were acquired by way of staking.
 Aquarius is located in the Clayton Valley, Esmeralda County, Nevada.
-Refer to Note 8(1) for details of the option of Aquarius to Advantage by the Company, which was terminated during the year ended September 30, 2017.
+Refer to Note 7(k) for details of the option of Aquarius to Advantage by the Company, which was terminated during the year ended September 30, 2017.

-(j) Triton
+(i) Triton

 In June 2017, the Company acquired a 100% interest in the Triton lithium property located in the Clayton Valley, Esmeralda County, Nevada.
 The acquisition of Triton is subject to an area of interest clause contained within the property agreement for the Clayton NE project.
-The Triton property was incorporated into the Advantage option agreement detailed in Note 8(1).
+The Triton property was incorporated into the Advantage option agreement detailed in Note 7(k).

 The cost of the Triton property was \$38,000, which was paid by Advantage.
-See Note 8(e) for details of the sale of the Triton to Pure Energy.
+See Note 7(d) for details of the sale of the Triton to Pure Energy.

-(k) Water Right
+(j) Water Right